2. User Guide

 Deletion

-To remove Elecard CodecWorks from your computer, follow the steps that are described for your computer system:
+To remove Elecard CodecWorks from your computer, follow the steps that are described for your operating system:

 Windows